Akhundzada Saif-ur-Rahman Mubarak: Emigration to Pakistan

 Akhundzada Saif-ur-Rahman Mubarak decided to leave Afghanistan in 1978 prior to the Soviet–Afghan War for his murshid who rested in Pir Sabaq, a small town near Nowshehra, where for three years he provided religious guidance.
 In 1409–1410 A.H., Afridi tribes of Bara offered him land for a meeting house, which he accepted.
 At this juncture, the Saifi order originated.
-He built a mosque, Dar-ul-Ulum, and khanqah for a place where he could continue the spiritual training of his disciples.
+He built a mosque, Dar-ul-Ulum, and Khanqah for a place where he could continue the spiritual training of his disciples.

 In Bara his preaching was opposed by Mufti Munir Shakir, a Deobandi cleric, backed by activists of his armed group, Lashkar-e-Islam, who had earlier been expelled from Kurram Agency by the Political Agency due to his active involvement in sectarian violence and who resorted to violence against Pir Saif ur Rahman Mubarak including initiation of FM-based propaganda attacking and burning property.

-Due to the tense situation in Bara owing to a conflict with Munir Shakir, Akhundzada Saif ur Rahman Mubarak moved to Lahore.
-Since then he lived in Faqirabad, Lahore.

-On 27 June 2010, he died.
-He was buried in Faqirabad, Lahore.